 A/N: I've been a pretty big fan of Steambot Chronicles since it came out back in 06.
 While the story lacks real depth, it's the fact that the player can fill in those spots and mold Vanilla as their own that help make it such a great game.
-Of course a story can only go one way, unless of course this were a choose-your-adventure, but something like that would take a long time to write.
-So I decided to present a story that, in time, will blend elements of both the good/bad paths, thus a dynamic tale.
-So sit back, relax, and enjoy the world of Bumpy Trot *for those of you who know the original name :P* in an all new form.
+Of course, a story can only go one way, unless of course this were a choose-your-adventure, but something like that would take a long time to write.
+Therefore, I decided to present a story that, in time, will blend elements of both the good/bad paths, thus creating a dynamic tale.
+So, sit back, relax, and enjoy the world of Bumpy Trot *for those of you who know the original name :P* in an all-new form.

 Chapter 1 ~ Boy meets Girl

-A young man with blonde hair opened his cobalt blue eyes suddenly, squinting as the light of the afternoon sun shining directly into them, eliciting a groan of discomfort.
+A young man with blonde hair opened his cobalt blue eyes suddenly, squinting as the light of the afternoon sun shone directly into them, eliciting a groan of discomfort.
 He was lying on his back on a broken wooden board.
-His worn jeans and blue shirt were covered with sand and strands of seaweed.
+His worn jeans and blue shirt were a mess, covered with sand and strands of seaweed.

 "Ugh...
 Too bright!"
 The owner of the eyes mumbled groggily, slowly coming to.
-His vision was beginning to settle both from the glaring light and his returning senses.
-Turning from side to side, he took in the sight of an enclosed beach, and the lapping waves of the sea.
-Seagulls chirped and flew around above, drifting leisurely on the salty breeze.
+His vision was beginning to settle from both the glaring light, and his returning senses.
+Turning from side to side, he took in the sight of an enclosed beach, and the lapping waves of the sea beside him.
+Seagulls squawked and flew around above, drifting leisurely on the salty breeze.

 "Oh!
-Are you awake?."
-A girl's voice asked, a very soft and pretty voice.
-The boy groaned in pain as he looked around for the source of the voice.
+Are you awake?"
+A girl's voice, a very soft and pretty voice, asked from somewhere.
+The boy groaned in pain as he looked around for its source.

 "Are you ok?"
 The unseen girl asked once more, and the boy rolled over and looked up to see a girl standing over him.
-Long brown hair was tied back in a ponytail with two bangs surrounded her cherubic face, while soft brown eyes stared down with concern.
-She wore a frilly edge pink short top with a red skirt with fishnets and boots, a beautiful red pendent hung around her neck.
+Long brown hair tied back in a ponytail while two bangs surrounded her cherubic face; a pair of soft brown eyes stared down with concern.
+She wore a short, sleeveless pink top with white frills, a red skirt that also had frills, and fishnets stockings topped off with a pair of cowgirl boots, a beautiful red pendent hung around her neck.

 She's pretty, like an angel...
 The boy thought for a moment.
 He then pushed himself up, and finally stood.
-But as he took a step, he stumbled and was caught by the girl.
+However, as he took a step, he stumbled and fell into the arms of the girl.

 "Hey, don't try to exert yourself too much.
-You should rest a little longer before you start moving" She said, helping the boy to stand and brushing him off.
-He looked around, and could see the beach was quite large, though in poor shape.
+You should rest a little longer before you start moving."
+She said, helping the boy to stand and brushing him off.
+Looking around, the boy could see the beach was quite large, though in poor shape.
 It looked like a storm had just passed through, with boxes and debris littering the area like forgotten relics, and pieces of a contraption lying beside in the sand.
 He then looked out to the ocean and spotted an unsettling sight, a crashed ship.
 Flames still flickered on the deck, creating a billowing cloud of black smoke that steadily raised into the sky like a serpent.

 "This is Seagull Beach, south of the Eagle Mountains.
 You were lying on the sand unconscious, I've been watching over you for a while now.
-There must have been an accident on that ship over there."
+There must have been an accident on that ship, over there."
 The pretty girl said, pointing at the wreckage.
 Suddenly the boy felt a tingling in his head and groaned.
-Visions of people yelling, and running every which way, a boy and a woman shouting something to him, then what looked like a rocket heading straight at him.
+Visions of people yelling, and running all over the place, a boy and a woman shouting something to him, then what looked like a rocket heading straight at him.

 "Are you alright?"
-The girl asked, frowning slightly as the boy held his head with both hands.
+The girl asked and frowned slightly as the boy held his head with both hands.

 "Y-yea...
 Just... my head hurts.
 Everything is foggy..."
-He said, then winced as a pain numbed his forehead.
-Pulling his hand away, a slight bruising could be seen on his right temple.
+He winced as pain racked his skull as though a vice were crushing it.
+Pulling his hand away, a slight bruising visible on his right temple.